flancia-coop/doc.anagora.org/fellowship-of-the-link.md

             - A conversation that took place mostly in blog posts, but maybe could benefit from consolidating on a wiki.
         - [[Mathew]] and [[Aram]] worked on a doc.
 - [[Aram Zucker-Scharff]]: a lot going on at work.
-- Moving to Europe: Apply for a grant -
+- Moving to Europe:
+    - Apply for a grant - european research council https://erc.europa.eu/apply-grant
+    -

 ## [[2025-01-15]]
 Chris Aldrich can't make it today. still dispdby fires and poor wifi conx.